lucas-rombaldi/banking-microservices-rabbitmq/README.md

 # .NET Microservices Sample using RabbitMQ
-This is a first sample of solution using .NET Core as the Web Application/Microservices and using RabbitMQ as Message Broker.
+This is a first sample of solution using .NET Core as the Web Application/API's and using RabbitMQ as the Message Broker.

 ## The Goal
 The basic idea of this solution is to maintain a Banking Microservice that receives Transfer Requests and delivers them to the Transfer Microsrevice, that is who actually does the job.
 Considering that scenario, we can see a synchronous communication (Web Application Back-End -> Banking Microservice) and a asynchronous communication (Banking Microservice -> RabbitMQ Queue -> Transfer Microservice).